- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 If you’re looking for a place to cool off and relax in North Adams, head to Windsor Beach to lounge on the shores of Windsor Lake.
 This 24-acre lake is a great spot for swimming and fishing, as it’s known to have fish species like Largemouth Bass and Brown Bullhead in its water.
 Plus, there’s a picnic area where you can sit back and enjoy the view while having lunch.

-If you head to Windsor Lake on a Wednesday in the summer, you can see a free summer concert.
+In the summer, you’ll even find free summer concerts at Windsor Lake!
 All you need is a beach chair and some good company to enjoy beautiful music with a beautiful view.

 Have an Ale at Bright Ideas Brewing